How to Build a Budget for Your UAE Startup

 - Visa renewal cycles: Residency visas typically renew every 2–3 years.
 Budget for the renewal costs across your employee base.

 - Corporate Tax: If your taxable income exceeds AED 375,000, budget for 9% Corporate Tax due 9 months after your financial year end.
+Small Business Relief may apply if your revenue is below AED 3 million through 2026.

 - End-of-service gratuity: Accrue this monthly as a provision (approximately 8.33% of monthly basic salary for the first 5 years).
 When employees leave, this becomes a real cash outflow.